Dezful: Geography

-Dezful sits close to the foothills of the Zagros Mountains on the main north-south highway from Tehran to Ahvaz, the provincial capital of Khuzestan.
+Dezful sits on the main north-south highway from Tehran to Ahvaz.
 The main rail line from Tehran to the Persian Gulf is 15 km (9 mi) from Dezful, on the opposite side of the Dez River.

 Climate

 Dezful has a hot semi-arid climate (Köppen climate classification BSh) with extremely hot summers and mild winters.
-Rainfall is higher than most of southern Iran, but is almost exclusively confined to the period from November to April, though on occasions it can exceed 250 mm per month or 600 mm per year.
+Rainfall is higher than most of southern Iran, but is almost exclusively confined to the period from November to April, sometimes with thunderstorms, though on occasions it can exceed 250 mm per month or 600 mm per year.
+Dust is quite common in the region and happens most frequently in summer.

+Snowfall in this city is a very rare event.
+But in 2020, for the first time, the city of Dezful witnessed snowfall.